STAT 385 Summer 2025 Unofficial Syllabus

 Homework Assignments

-These are assignments are intended to challenge students’ conceptual knowledge and coding and programming skills based on the readings, notes, and videos.
+These are assignments are intended to challenge learners’ conceptual knowledge and coding and programming skills based on the readings, notes, and videos.
 These assignments will require coding documentation as well as answers to problems.
 There are 7 homework assignments for the semester.
 The filename for these assignments is homework followed by a two-digit number representing the week of the assignment.
-For example, homework04 corresponds to week 04 and the readings, notes, and videos of week 04 and is due on Sunday of week 04.
+For example, homework04 corresponds to week 04 and the readings, notes, and videos of week 04 and is due on Sunday of week 04, assuming the new week begins on Mondays.

-Each homework file must be submitted in the main branch of each student’s repo in the homework directory.
+Each homework file must be submitted in the main branch of each learner’s repo in the homework directory.
 See calendar and course website for web links.
 These homework assignments are graded for completion and correctness via the Instructor’s triggered autograder.
 See Autograder section below.
+Some problems may be graded by the TA when appropriate.

 Final Project